robertmaxwilliams/max-website/blog/2020-11-2-Thesis-Week-1.md

 - If your AI changes how people interact (social media, content suggestion algorithms), it will change how people talk, think, and live.
 - Your AI most likely has defense applications
+- Robots and automated machinery should be physically isolated from humans.
+Enormous engineering effort is required to do this well enough to be considered safe.